glennga/ilima/README.md

    python3 src/asterixdb/lower_bound/_load.py
    ```

    Having read the section above on datasets and experiment programs, to run your desired experiment is to run `_orders.py`, `_stores.py`, or `_users.py` in the experiment program path of your choosing.
-As an example, to run the `load_basic_dataset` experiment on the Users dataset in the `ATOM` dataverse would be execute the following:
+As an example, to run the `load_basic_dataset` experiment on the Users dataset in the `atom` dataverse would be execute the following:

    ```
    python3 src/asterixdb/shopalot/load_basic_dataset/_users.py atom